kevinodah/jsbasics/README.md

-This repo contains practice files that I'd share with a friend as we go learn together.
+This repo contains practice files and assignments that I'd share with a friend as we learn together.